lavishaoberoi/Credit-Card-Fraud-Detection-ML/README.md

 ## Future Improvements
-- Perform hyperparameter tuning for improved model optimization
+- Hyperparameter tuning for improved model optimization
-- Deploy the model using Flask or Streamlit
+- Deploying the model using Flask or Streamlit
-- Build a real-time fraud detection API
+- Building a real-time fraud detection API